saikyun/cljs-vscode-extension-hello-world/README.md

 Since we're acting like spoilt kids, we're lucky to have [thheller](https://github.com/thheller) to provide for us.
 When you run `shadow-cljs watch dev`, you might in the terminal notice a line akin to: `shadow-cljs - nREPL server started on port 61155`.
 Great news!

 1. Connect to the nREPL server using your favourite client.
 Since you're using vscode, maybe [Calva](https://marketplace.visualstudio.com/itemdetails?itemName=cospaia.clojure4vscode)?
 I've also tried [cider-mode](https://cider.readthedocs.io/en/latest/).
+Calva was the most simple though, so I recommend that.
 2. Now, you might think that you can just fire away stuff like `(js/console.log "I'm the queen!")`, but sadly, your client will most likely just get mad at you.
 This is what I got:
 ```
 Syntax error compiling at (cljs-vscode-extension-hello-world:localhost:62584(clj)*<2>:47:14).
 No such namespace: js
 ```
   The issue?
 We're in jvm-land!

 3. To solve this, follow the instructions most relevant to your editor here: https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration \
 If you try this in `cider-mode`, it's important to **not** press enter when connecting using the sibling repl.
 You have to explicitly write `:dev`.